swcarpentry/website/_posts/2018/04/2018-04-11-launch-handbook.md

     - blog
 comments: true
 show_meta: true
-authors: ["Tracy Teal", "Maneesha Sane", "Belinda Weaver", "Software Carpentry"]
+authors: ["Tracy Teal", "Maneesha Sane", "Belinda Weaver"]
+tags: ["Communications"]
 ---

 As The Carpentries, we're excited to announce that we have consolidated and updated many